 Chicken keepers wanting to take their flocks to the next level should consider adding one of these striking long-tailed chicken breeds to the mix.

-Typically raised as ornamentals—with a few exceptions—these breeds are relatively docile, love free-ranging and, best of all, are a gorgeous addition to the landscape.
-Below are four long-tailed breeds to consider, as well as care tips to keep your long-tailed chickens healthy and happy.
+Typically raised as ornamentals—with a few exceptions—these breeds are relatively docile, love free-ranging, and, best of all, are a gorgeous addition to the landscape.

-One of the younger breeds of long-tailed chicken to grace this list, the Cubalaya (pictured above) has its origins on the island country of Cuba, where it was raised for meat, unlike many other long-tailed breeds, which are strictly ornamental.
+One of the younger breeds of long-tailed chicken to grace this list, the Cubalaya (pictured above).
+Has its roots on the island country of Cuba, where, unlike many other long-tailed breeds, it was raised for meat.

 It’s available and accepted in an array of colors.

 Unlike other ornamental birds that tend to be flighty or temperamental, this breed is docile and tame and can handle confinement well.

 Cubalaya hens are fairly decent layers that can go broody.
 They are listed as endangered, by the Livestock Conservancy.

 In certain strains of the Cubalaya, spurs were bred out to keep the young males from hurting each other while sparring, though some lines of the breed do have rather large spurs.